jhunschejones/To-Love-Roo-2/README.md

 ## Reflections
 It's great to be more comfortable with another Ruby web framework, especially one that feels so capable of bridging the gap between a basic Rack app and a full-blown Rails app.
 I would definitely come back again to build in Sinatra if I encountered a domain of the right scale, and I've already taken advantage of some of the approaches I learned building this app to create some cool testing APIs at work!
 I'd call that a win-win in my book.

+## Setup
+To run the app in local development, create `/tmp/.env` which exports `JOSHUA_EMAIL`, `ROO_EMAIL`, `DEV_PASSWORD` and `KEY_SECRET` env vars.
+You can the build and seed the database with `. ./tmp/.env && rake db:create db:migrate db:seed`.
+The app then runs in local development with the `./bin/start` command.
+To set up the test suite you'll use the same ENV vars in `./tmp/.env` and `. ./tmp/.env && RACK_ENV=test rake db:create db:migrate`.
+Tests can then be run with the `./bin/test` command.